Donaim/proviral-pres1/slides.md

   That could happen due to sequencing errors, which can often be detected by these checks.

-- So, for instance, let's take a look at the last check from this slide.
+- So, for instance, let's take a look at the low coverage check from this slide.

-`*click on Non-TCGA Characters*`
+`*click on Low Internal Coverage*`

 -